-- The TCP Raw Socket number and Telnet Port number. - The last LXI message.
+- The instrument model number, manufacturer, serial number, and firmware revision number. - The TCP Raw Socket number and Telnet Port number. - The last LXI message.
 The history link opens the LXI Home page. - The ID button, which allows you to identify the instrument.
-Refer to Identify the instrument (on page 3-15).
+Refer to Identify the instrument (on page 3-12).